gisgiselle/Cryptology/BlockChain Project/README.md

 We were not able to add a screenshot for this part, as there was an error indicating that we had no gas left to complete the transaction.
 We expect this error to be fixed in the future.

+Finally, when a ride is added, another user can check the ride in order to reserve it, using the box next to the ride description.
+Once checked, the ride will not appear in the list of rides in the user GUI.